StephenWhittington/MilestoneProject1/README.md

 * [Fancybox3](https://fancyapps.com/fancybox/3/)

      * Recommended by my Mentor, The website uses fancybox to help images stand out from the rest and save time.

+# Testing

+### User story tests completed

+* Latest Content
+  1. Try to play video on home page
+  2. Verify that it plays and can be viewed
+  3. Go to Music page
+  4. Try to play the audio and video files
+  5. Verify that both audio and video files play.